AJTJ/rust_practice/ch_15_smart_pointers.md

 ### Box
 - `Box<>` is a pointer that provides `indirection` by placing data on the `heap` rather than the `stack`.
+- "In computer programming, indirection (also called dereferencing) is the ability to reference something using a name, reference, or container instead of the value itself.
+The most common form of indirection is the act of manipulating a value through its memory address."

 ### Deref trait
 - see `box_practice`